chandan-ojha/interview-preparation/php/php.md

     3. **Fatal errors** : These are critical errors - for example, instantiating an object of a non-existent class, or calling a non-existent function.
 These errors cause the immediate termination of the script, and PHP's default behavior is to display them to the user when they take place.

     **[⬆ Back to Top](#table-of-contents)**

+7.  ### How many data types are there in PHP?

+    **PHP** data types are used to hold different types of data or values.
+There are 8 primitive data types which are further categorized in 3 types:

+    1. Scalar data types
+    2. Compound data types
+    3. Special data types

+    **Scalar data types** : Scalar data types are those which can hold only a single value.
+There are 4 scalar data types:

+    1. Boolean
+    2. Integer
+    3. Float
+    4. String

+    **Compound data types** : Compound data types are those which can hold multiple values and are further categorized in 2 types:

+    1. Array
+    2. Object

+    **Special data types** : Special data types are those which can hold special values and are further categorized in 2 types:

+    1. Resource
+    2. NULL